ahdee/StieglitzLab_Werner/README.md

-# CLL-1 as a cellular immunotherapy target in juvenile myelomonocytic leukemia
+# Discovery and development of CLL-1 as a cellular immunotherapy target in juvenile myelomonocytic leukemia

 # Description

-This repository contains codes specifically designed for the data analysis performed in Werner et al, 2025.
-The repository provides scripts for analyzing and recreating figures pertaining to the publication.
-Note this version cited in the paper will not have the updated PMID but later versions will be updated.
+This repository contains R scripts that reproduce the analyses and figures presented in Werner et al. (2025).
+Future updates will include the PubMed ID (PMID) once it becomes available.

 * PMID:  not available
 * PMCID: not available
 * DOI:   not available

 # Features
 ## Bulk RNAseq and scRNAseq: